Theo Todman's Web Page

 - I created and maintained a new website for the First Class Bridge Academy (Link (http://www.bridgewebs.com/firstclassbridge/)), giving it “small clubs” ladders as these were easy to maintain with little intervention.

 - I did consider returning to work part-time as an MS Access/Excel developer, with a spin-off into website generation, but have done nothing about it so far.

 Summary of Progress during October - December 2017

 - This project retained some of its prominence as in recent quarters.

-- Quite a lot of work on WebRefs in an attempt to sort out the broken links.
-This requires a fair bit more work, in documentation, development and data correction, but I’m getting there.
+- A considerable amount of work on WebRefs in an attempt to sort out the broken links.
+This requires still more work, in documentation, development and data correction, but I’m getting there.
 I documented the system, generated a list of changes, and implemented most of them.
 I developed the “global change” function, and fixed the YouTube problems, as promised last time.